octoblu/snappy-info/README.md

 # snappy-info
 Light-weight devices are becoming more affordable and readily available.
-Similarly, Linux OSes such as Ubuntu Core are minimal, performant and complements the Internet of Things and other connected devices.
+Similarly, Linux OSes such as Ubuntu Core are minimal, performant and accomodate the Internet of Things and other connected devices well.
 So let's load Ubuntu Core onto light-weight devices.

 ### Image Setup: